 Quebec - Occupational Disease Definition: The Quebec Workers' Compensation Commission, "Commission de la santé et de la sécurité du travail du Québec" (CSST), includes in their Act (An Act respecting Industrial Accidents and Occupational Diseases) definitions (interpretations) for "employment injury" and "occupational disease", as follows: "employment injury" means an injury or a disease arising out of or in the course of an industrial accident, or an occupational disease, including a recurrence, relapse or aggravation. "occupational disease" means a disease contracted out of or in the course of work and characteristic of that work or directly related to the risks peculiar to that work.
 Method of adjudicating occupational disease claims: When adjudicating occupational disease claims, Quebec has a Rehabilitation and Compensation Policy which includes a detailed description for occupational diseases.
 Here is what Policy 1.02 Eligibility of employment injury states: Policy 1.02 Eligibility of employment injury 1.1.3 Occupational disease A disease may be recognized as an occupational disease when it is contracted out of or in the course of work and characteristic of that work or directly related to the risks peculiar to that work.
-ARIAOD, section 2 Two cases are possible: a worker who contracts a disease listed in Schedule I of the ARIAOD and who performs or has performed work corresponding to this disease; ARIAOD, section 29 if the presumption of section 29 of the ARIAOD does not apply and his disease does not result from an industrial accident, the worker must show that this disease is characteristic of the work.
+ARIAOD, section 2 Two cases are possible: a worker who contracts a disease listed in Schedule I of the ARIAOD and who performs or has performed work corresponding to this disease according to this schedule, is presumed to be suffering from an occupational disease; ARIAOD, section 29 if the presumption of section 29 of the ARIAOD does not apply and his disease does not result from an industrial accident, the worker must show that this disease is characteristic of the work he performs or has performed, or that it is directly related to the risks peculiar to that work.
 ARIAOD, section 30